webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Determining NAT Type
 Unfortunately, the `Mapped Address` might not be useful in all cases.
 If it is `Address Dependent` only the STUN server can send traffic back to you.
 If you shared it and another peer tried to send messages in they will be dropped.
 This makes it useless for communicating with others.
 You may find the `Address Dependent` case is in fact solvable, if the STUN server can also forward packets for you to the peer!
 This leads us to the solution using TURN below.

-[RFC5780](https://tools.ietf.org/html/rfc5780) defines a method for running a test to determine your NAT Type.
+[RFC 5780](https://tools.ietf.org/html/rfc5780) defines a method for running a test to determine your NAT Type.
 This would be useful because you would know ahead of time if direct connectivity was possible.

 ## TURN
-TURN (Traversal Using Relays around NAT) is defined in [RFC5766](https://tools.ietf.org/html/rfc5766) is the solution when direct connectivity isn't possible.
+TURN (Traversal Using Relays around NAT) is defined in [RFC 5766](https://tools.ietf.org/html/rfc5766) is the solution when direct connectivity isn't possible.
 It could be because you have two NAT Types that are incompatible, or maybe can't speak the same protocol!
 TURN is also important for privacy purposes.
 By running all your communication through TURN you obscure the client's actual address.

 TURN uses a dedicated server.
 This server acts as a proxy for a client.
 The client connects to a TURN Server and creates an Allocation.
 By creating an Allocation a client gets a temporary IP/Port/Protocol that can send into to get traffic back to the client.
 This new listener is known as the `Relayed Transport Address`.
 Think of it as a forwarding address, you give this out so others can send you traffic via TURN!
 For each peer you give the `Relay Transport Address` to, you must create a `Permission` to allow communication with you.